History of Kedah: Pre-Hindu civilisation

 Deep in the estuary of the Merbok River, are an abundance of historical relics.
 Ancient monumental ruins, buildings, temples, harbour and shipwrecks had been entombed in the soil for two millennia.
 At its zenith, the settlement sprawled across around 1,000 kilometers and dominated the northern plains of the Malay Peninsula.
+This sprawling archaeological site is today called Bujang Valley.

-By contemporary accounts, the archaelogical site is known as Sungai Batu.
-It is among the oldest civilisations in Southeast Asia, several dating methods on the archaeological remains have been devised to identify how old the site is at one point in time, some giving an estimate of the 5th century BC, sometime between the years 545–387 BC, with 788 BC being the extreme date, in the result of the dating method.
+One site within this complex, Sungai Batu, is among the oldest civilisations in Southeast Asia, carbon dating gave an estimate of the 5th century BC, sometime between the years 545–387 BC, with 788 BC being the extreme date, in the result of the dating method.
+The oft-quoted 788–563 BCE date appears to be an outlier.
+Many scholars have raised concerns about it: radiocarbon dating was conducted across five sites at Sungai Batu with a total of 73 dates from charcoal samples, yet only one produced the 788–563 BCE range, with an abundance showing samples corresponding within the 1st millennium AD.

 The history of the area was bound to its iron industry, with archaeological findings unearthing various historical mines, warehouses, factories and a harbour; together with a plethora of superior-quality ores, furnace, slag and ingots.
 Additionally, the Tuyere iron-smelting technique used in Sungai Batu is hailed as the oldest of its kind.
 The produce was highly sought after and exported to various parts of the Old World, including ancient India, China, the Middle East, Korea and Japan.
 Based on early Sanskrit reports, the area was known as "the iron bowl".

 The early inhabitants of the Malay Archipelago were recorded to be the adherents of indigenous animism and shamanism, strikingly similar to other indigenous religions of Eastern Asia, such as Shinto.
 Practitioners of the ancient folk religion believed that every element of nature possessed a spirit, known as semangat.
 The semangat had the power to bless or curse the society, hence the spirit should always be pleased and entertained.
 In Sungai Batu, archaeological evidence unmasked ceremonial and religious architecture devoted to worshipping the sun and mountains.

-In addition to Sungai Batu, the early Malay Archipelago also witnessed the monumental development of other subsequent ancient large urban settlements and regional polities, driven by a predominantly cosmopolitan agrarian society, thriving skilled craftsmanship, multinational merchants and foreign expatriates.
+The early Malay Archipelago also witnessed the monumental development of other subsequent ancient large urban settlements and regional polities, driven by a predominantly cosmopolitan agrarian society, thriving skilled craftsmanship, multinational merchants and foreign expatriates.
 Chinese records noted the names of Akola, P’an P’an, Tun Sun, Chieh-ch'a, Ch'ih-tu, among a few.
-By the fifth century CE, these settlements had morphed into sovereign city-states, collectively fashioned by an active participation in the international trade network and hosting diplomatic embassies from China and India.
+By the 5th century CE, these settlements had morphed into sovereign city-states, collectively fashioned by an active participation in the international trade network and hosting diplomatic embassies from China and India.